 RCB Field Day

 As a member of Willard Residential College, you belong to the Southwest Neighborhood, which includes other nearby dorms.
-The neighborhood regularly hosts events in and around Willard, including Snacks by Southwest, which essentially means free food on Sunday evening.
+The neighborhood regularly hosts events in and around Willard, including Snacks by Southwest, which essentially means free food on Sunday evenings.

 The Willard First Floor Lounge.
-The first-floor lounge is open to all residents, sp you can often hear people in the halls shouting “meet me in the WFFL!”
+The first-floor lounge is open to all residents, so you can often hear people in the halls shouting “meet me in the WFFL!”
 The space is often home to many dorm-wide events, including Waffles in the WFFL, where residents ate Eggo waffles during Reading Week, and features a full kitchen, two TVs, and lots of space to lounge, chat with your friends, or do some work.

 At the beginning of the year, all residents join a GroupMe chat for the dorm, known as the Woochat.
 Here, your social chairs will advertise a lot of events, people will ask if anyone’s seen their sweater, and it will be your primary source of memes related to that inevitable 2:00 a.m. fire alarm.